FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 In proposing the Motion Councillor Galvin stated a voluntary group are willing to develop a

 community graveyard in this area.
-Councillor Browne stated that he had raised this matter--- previously.
+Councillor Browne stated that he had raised this matter
+---
+previously.
 The Director of Services advised that he would discuss this matter with the

 Planning and Environmental Services Department.